Stephen-Gates/report-gallery/docs/business-capability-map/index.md

 ## Overview

-The Business Capability Map shows a hierarchy of business capabilities.

-It answers the question:
+The **Business Capability** Map answers the question:

 > What business capabilities support our business and how are they changing over time?

 ![Business Capability Factsheet Map report](../assets/images/business-capability-map.png)

-*Business Capability Map, Lifecycle view.*
+<p id="caption">Figure: Business Capability Map, Lifecycle view.</p>

+The Business Capability Map shows a hierarchy of business capabilities.

 ## Requirements